Downchild Blues Band: 1982–1990: Vasey, Hock and Flaim Gone

-1990-2022
+1990–2022

 Most of the current lineup has been together since 1990, when Chuck Jackson (vocals) and Michael Fonfara (keyboards) joined Donnie Walsh (guitar and harmonica) and Pat Carey (sax).
 Sax player Pat Carey was the first to join the current Downchild lineup, in 1985, a year after arriving in Toronto and commencing his Toronto musical career playing with both Hock Walsh and Tony Flaim.
-Bass player Gary Kendall joined Downchild for a second time in 1995, after first playing with the band during the 1979-1983 period.
+Bass player Gary Kendall joined Downchild for a second time in 1995, after first playing with the band during the 1979–1983 period.
 They were later joined by drummer Mike Fitzpatrick, who first recorded with the band on the Come On In album (2004).

 Later accolades include winning a Juno Award for "Blues Album of the Year" in 2014 for "Can You Hear The Music", Downchild's 17th album; a nomination for "Blues Album of The Year" in 2005, plus winning the Maple Blues Award as "Entertainers of The Year" in both 2005 and 2006.
 In addition, the band's connection to The Blues Brothers has continued.
 In 2005, when Dan Aykroyd and James Belushi toured as The Blues Brothers, Donnie Walsh joined them onstage at Ontario's Casino Rama.
 Donnie Walsh's song, "I've Got Everything I Need (Almost)" was selected in 2007 as one of 125 "essential" Canadian songs, and the only blues song on the list.

 Michael Fonfara died on 8 January 2021 in a Toronto hospital, following a two-year battle with cancer.
-Later that summer, Downchild embarked on a 50th anniversary tour, long delayed due to the COVID-19 pandemic.
+Shortly after, drummer Mike Fitzpatrick retired.
+Later that summer, Downchild embarked on a 50th anniversary tour, long delayed due to the COVID-19 pandemic, joined by returning drummer Jim Casson (who played with the group 1996–2001) and Toronto keyboardist Tyler Yarema.

+Legacy

+In his book More Blues Singers: Biographies of 50 Artist from the Later 20th Century, David Dicaire wrote: